bbauska/JS-Eloquent/README.md

 // ~→~ 4
 ```

-When a function produces a value, it is said to *return* that value.
+When a function produces a value, it is said to <i>return</i> that value.
 Anything that produces a value is an expression in JavaScript, which
 means function calls can be used within larger expressions.
 Here a call
 to Math .min, which is the opposite of Math.max, is used as an input to